How Often To Water Hostas?

 How often and how much should I water?

-At different times of the year and weather the drying rate of the ground is different.
+At different times of the year, the drying rate of the ground is different depending on the weather.
 It also depends on the composition of the soil.
 Clay soil dries more slowly than sandy soil.

 It is, therefore, a mistake to recommend watering once a week.
 The best way to determine whether a hosta needs water is to check how wet the soil is with your fingers.

-If the soil is more than 1 to 2 inches dry, you need to water the hosta.
+Water the hosta if the soil is more than 1 to 2 inches dry.

 The best way to water is with a drip hose.
 This will keep the soil evenly moist around the hosta without wasting water.

 In the fall, watering should be reduced because the hosta hardly evaporates at this time.
-But still, keep the soil a little moist so that it can store water for the winter.
+But still, keep the soil a little moist to store water for the winter.

 Avoid watering in the winter.
-This is when it feeds on its internal stores and too wet soil around the roots will not do any good.
+This is when it feeds on its internal stores, and soil around the roots that is too wet will not do any good.

 Overwatering

-If you water a hosta according to a schedule without paying attention to the amount of rainfall, you run the risk of overwatering the soil.
-Although the hosta is considered a water-loving plant, wet soil can cause root rot.
+If you water a hosta according to a schedule without paying attention to the amount of rainfall, you risk overwatering the soil.
+Although the hosta is a water-loving plant, wet soil can cause root rot.

 Root rot is difficult to treat.
 You will have to dig up the hosta and remove the rotten tissue.
 A long regeneration process will follow.